DickensJuma/MileTourTracker/README.md

 # MileTourTracker app with Ruby on Rails

 > This repo includes  code for MileTourTracker app with basic styling.
 Its a capstone project for Microverse students.
+> Used microverse scaffold to innitialize the user authorization and authentication

 ## Built With